-The Public Health Communications Collaborative and HCN co-created “Strategies for Developing Culturally Driven Public Health Communications” to support public health communicators in effectively communicating with multicultural audiences.
+The Public Health Communications Collaborative and HCN Global co-created “Strategies for Developing Culturally Driven Public Health Communications” in 2023 and refreshed the content in 2026 to support public health communicators in effectively communicating with multicultural audiences.
 This guide is divided into three sections – messaging, visuals, and outreach – to support the development of your public health communications.
 Each section offers strategies and tools to help you create materials that build stronger relationships, increase credibility, and improve health outcomes.

-Download the Resource: Strategies for Developing Culturally Driven Public Health Communications
+Strategies for Developing Culturally Driven Public Health Communications PDF

 Share on Social

-Use the links below to follow the Public Health Communications Collaborative and HCN on social media.
-You can also promote the “Strategies for Developing Culturally Driven Public Health Communications” resource using the following captions and graphics.
+Use the links below to follow the Public Health Communications Collaborative and HCN on social media and promote and share the “Strategies for Developing Culturally Driven Public Health Communications” resource.

 Follow us on Social